 According to research conducted, it was found the gastroenteritis accounted for a maximum number of IBS cases.

-Also, higher risk of developing PI-IBS was observed in patients having pre-existing psychological disorders and in those patients who showed symptoms of food poisoning for more than 3 weeks.
-Some specific organisms like Shigella, Campylobacter and Salmonella, increased the duration of the infective episode, which increased the risk of developing IBS threefold.
+Also, a higher risk of developing PI-IBS was observed in patients having pre-existing psychological disorders and in those patients who showed symptoms of food poisoning for more than 3 weeks.
+Some specific organisms like Shigella, Campylobacter, and Salmonella, increased the duration of the infective episode, which increased the risk of developing IBS threefold.

 It was also observed that patients who exhibited vomiting during the initial infection were at a lesser risk of developing Post-Infectious Irritable Bowel Syndrome (PI-IBS).
-However, patients who had vomiting from a viral gastroenteritis had a high risk of developing IBS.
+However, patients who had vomiting from viral gastroenteritis had a high risk of developing IBS.

 Can Food Poisoning Cause Constipation?

 Constipation frequently occurs after an episode of food poisoning.
 Just like loose motions, constipation too is an abnormal bowel movement.
-Some reasons why constipation occurs after food poisoning are
+Some reasons why constipation occurs after food poisoning are;

 - Overuse of anti-diarrheal drugs.